Developed under the auspices of the University of Glasgow supported by unrestricted educational grants from Pfizer Italia S.r.l. and R-Pharm CJSC

 Professor Iain B. McInnes

-Professor Iain McInnes studied medicine at the University of Glasgow and graduated with honours in 1989 before training in internal medicine and rheumatology.
+Professor McInnes studied medicine at the University of Glasgow and graduated with honours in 1989 before training in internal medicine and rheumatology.
 He completed his membership of the Royal College of Physicians (MRCP) in 1992 and became a fellow (FRCP) in 2003.
 He completed his PhD and post-doctoral studies via fellowships from the Wellcome Trust, the Arthritis Research Campaign (ARC, UK) and the National Institute of Health (NIH) Fogarty Fellowship Programme in both Glasgow and Bethesda, Maryland, USA.

 |The emerging safety profile of JAK inhibitors||